Here's a list of frequently asked questions, in no particular order:

 Q: How long does it take for an order to arrive?

 A: Between 10 and 20 days, depending on where you're at and our time availability.
+We're working to improve our delivery times.

 Q: Why don't you have Ready To Solder Boards available for all the projects?